nitish-mehta/covid19action/README.md

-Minimalistic application to allow users to discover important information around covid19 (coronavirus) pandemic.
+Minimalistic application that allow users to discover important information around covid19 (coronavirus) pandemic and their eligibility to get tested.

 ## Reference Screenshots